AldieNightStar/MonnaHisteaProject/engine/doc/el.md

 });

 // Print into another element
-// dest - Destination DOM element or el.IAppendable
+// dest - Destination DOM element or el.Appendable
 // Returns element it prints
 el.print(dest, element);
 el.println(dest, element);

+// Print all the elements from the arguments
+// For example: el.printAll(s, image, "Hello, there", element3)
+// Every element is printed in a new line, to print inline, wrap them into [] el.printAll(dest, ...elements);

 // Clear everything inside DOM element el.clear(element);